 I love the way it ends up and hopefully peanut will love it as well (it looks like Dumbo likes it!), I am making a lot of pillow for a toy storage bench area under the window, and this one was the first one =]

-I hope you guys like this project =] one more thing crossed off my “nursery to-do list” I really hope I can get everything there done before this baby decided to come visit the nursery =]
+I hope you guys like this project =] one more thing crossed off my “nursery to-do list” I really hope I can get everything there done before this baby decided to come early and visit the nursery =]

 Wish you all a lovely day!!